dennisranish/zero-type/docs/compiling.md

 - compile them during runtime
 - compile them before runtime

 This **compiles during runtime**; note that you call compile on each function, and don't need to worry about linking at all.
-Building and compiling take some time to run, likely not long, but it is best to only run them once when the program start.
+Building and compiling take some time to run, likely not long, but it is best to only run them once when the program starts.
 Also when using typescript `typeCheck.validate` is a type guard and the type is automatically generated for us when we create the validator.

 ```typescript
 import { ... } from 'zero-type';